 It can be challenging to work up the motivation to exercise.
-It may sound cliché, but for most of us, the more persistent and consistent we are with an exercise routine, the more we look forward to exercise and how good it makes us feel.
+It may sound cliché, but for most of us, the more persistent and consistent we are with an exercise routine, the more we look forward to exercising and how good it makes us feel.
 There will always be those days, however, that you just dread slogging through it.
 Today, in this sixth post of our April exercise series, we’re going to give you yet another great reason to push through anyway and do your daily exercises—it just might improve your aging immune system.

 The Immune System and Its Functions

 Our immune system’s main purpose is to keep us healthy and in good repair.
-Not only does it coordinate self-repair when we experience and injury, but it also attacks and destroys things like bacteria, parasites, viruses, and other microbes that try to invade our body before these things can take over and damage our body and make us sick.
-Our body can also damage itself, and our immune system helps keep this from happening.
-Did you know, for example, that our body always has cancerous cells that without our immune system could form into cancerous tissues?
+Not only does it coordinate self-repair when we experience an injury, but it also attacks and destroys things like bacteria, parasites, viruses, and other microbes that try to invade our body before these things can take over and damage our body and make us sick.
+Our body can also damage itself, and our system helps keep this from happening.
+Did you know, for example, that our body always has cancerous cells that, without our immune systems, could form into cancerous tissues?
 Luckily, in most cases, before they get to that point our healthy immune system wipes out these rogue cells before cancer develops?
 So our immune system has a massive job, and keeping it healthy should be priority number one if we want the best chance at overall health as we age.

-When our immune systems not happy, the body’s not happy.
-And a happy immune system uses a variety of immune cells, each type with their own functions, to maintain its happiness.
+When our systems not happy, the body’s not happy.
+And a happy immune system uses a variety of immune cells, each type with its own functions, to maintain its happiness.
 A couple of examples of these cells are T cells and B cells, which are formed by stem cells in our bone marrow and phagocytes, which kill foreign invaders by actually gobbling them up.
 There are many, many more types of immune cells.

-Immune System Decline as We Age
+Immunity Declines as We Age

 Exercise May Improve Your Immune System and Slow Its Decline